Nursing and midwifery

 - willingness to take responsibility

-- an ability to cope with distressing situations and to remain calm in stressful situations
+- an ability to cope with distressing situations and to stay calm in stressful situations

 Counselling, listening and general communication skills are also essential.
 Many mothers, especially new ones, will need advice and support.
 You also have to be aware of the social and cultural context in which childbirth takes place.